LuviKunG/LuviTools/README.md

 ## Version History

+### June 3rd 2019
+- Update ```LuviConsole``` to version 2.3.6
+	- Upgrade compatible with Unity version 5, 2018 and 2019.
+	- Rearrange the inspectator.
+	- Add new unity instantiate menu on GameObject > LuviKunG > LuviConsole.

 ### May 27th 2019
 - Add ```MonoBehaviourUI``` class.
 This is helping to get ```RectTransform``` from components in easier way.
 - Move **Yield Instruction** to deprecate state.